vrurg/vrurg.github.io/_posts/2020-11-16-Report-On-New-Coercions.md

 ### Submethods

 Coercion protocol doesn't imply a limitation on use of either methods or submethods for its implementation.
-But depending on which one is used it's behavior may have different outcomes.
+But depending on which one is used its behavior may have different outcomes.
 Consider this example:

 ```
 class C1 {